VAWGG/cochan-1/README.md

 When several channels have some value, the channel to take the value from gets selected randomly.

-The non-blocking counterpart of `chan.select()` is `chan.selectSync()`, that either selects a value and returns the channel that the value came from, or returns `chan.FAILED` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.
+The non-blocking counterpart of `chan.select(...chans)` is `chan.selectSync(...chans)`, that either selects a value and returns the channel that the value came from, or returns `chan.FAILED` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.

 > **Example**: [async-await](_examples/async-await/2-select.js).

 ### Timeouts

-To add a configurable timeout to receive operation, use `chan.timeout()` in combination with `chan.select()`:
+To add a configurable timeout to receive operation, use `chan.timeout(ms[, msg])` in combination with `chan.select(...chans)`:

 ```js
 var chTimeout = chan.timeout(5000) // to pass optional message, use second arg